Build on the rock for the storms are surely coming

 How about building a family?
 Take Ronald Regan as an example.
 His life is an excellent example of this post's theme.
 He wrote letters to his wife every day, even during his presidency.
 Later in life, he had Alzheimer's.
 His wife returned his love when he forgot who he was.

-Your situation will be different, and you can’t take everything mentioned in this post as is.
+Your situation will be different, and you can't take everything mentioned in this post as is.
 That is ok.
-Don’t torture your context into a solution.
+Don't Torture Context To Fit Your Solution.
 Understand the fundamentals, and customize the advice to fit your needs.

 Talking of the fundamentals, let me end with this parable: